cinemascience/website/docs/source/gettingstarted.rst

 A good way to get started is to read the `Supercomputing Paper <https://datascience.lanl.gov/data/papers/SC14.pdf>`_ that first described Cinema’s approach.
 From there, you can move on to reading the specifications, creating databases with our tools, or including Cinema-compliant components in your own workflows.

+Video examples, sample data and viewer downloads are all available on the `Cinema Science  <https://cinemascience.github.io/>`_ website.

 .. toctree::
    :maxdepth: 1